Zelda: Breath of the Wild tips: How to kill Guardians, Korok Seeds, weapon durability, and more

 - Find a Guardian shield and only use it to fight Guardians.
 If you hit the A button while holding the lock-on targeting button right after the Guardian fires its blue-colored blast at you (and I mean right after you see that blue coloring), you’ll deflect the attack right back at the ancient machine.
 If you time it right, this will also not do any damage to your shield.

 - You can get a Guardian shield by defeating certain challenge shrines.
-I’m compiling a list.
+Try the Pumaag Nitae Shrine to the South of the overworld map:

 - If you are struggling with the shield, you’ll need Ancient weapons.
 You can get these by traveling to the Northeast to the Akkala Ancient Tech Lab.
 There, you can trade in more ancient parts (which you pick up from broken or defeated Guardians) and rupees to buy items like swords, arrow, bows, and more that are designed to kill Guardians.